UCN-LANY-Systemdevelopment3-solutions/BookStore/README.md

 * When the quantity of a book is changed to zero, the book is removed and the total price for the order is calculated correctly

 ### Suggested Tests
-* Add a book to the cart.
-Verify the subtotal for that book and total for the cart
-* Increase the quantity of a book.
-Verify that the subtotal and total goes up
-* Decrease the quantity of a book.
-Verify that the subtotal and total goes down
-* Remove a book by changing the quantity to zero.
-Verify that the book is removed, and the total has gone down